slamora/brackets-wiki/Extension-package-format.md

 ## package.json ##

 Brackets uses the same [package.json format as npm](https://npmjs.org/doc/json.html).
+There is a sample package.json in the section below.
 Many of the fields that make sense for Node are ignored in Brackets (such as scripts and man pages).

 * `name` and `version` are required as in Node
 * Brackets adds an optional `title` that is the pretty display form of `name`